England beaten by Windies at World Cup

 These opening World Cup defeats follow an Ashes series where England went winless against Australia.

-Their top-order batting is reliant on the trio of Knight, Sciver - who both failed in Dunedin - and Tammy Beaumont, who was dropped on six before making 46.
+Their top-order batting is reliant on the trio of Knight, Nat Sciver - who both failed in Dunedin - and Tammy Beaumont, who was dropped on six before making 46.

-Opener Winfield-Hill is without a half-century since 2016 and has been backed over Emma Lamb, the only batting back-up in the squad.
+Opener Winfield-Hill is without a half-century since 2016 and has been backed over Emma Lamb, the only batting reserve in the squad.
 Wicketkeeper Jones looks bereft of confidence with the bat and could drop below Dunkley and Wyatt in the order.

 Of greater concern is the unforced errors with the ball and in the field.